Skip to Content

 5. Add rice to pan.
 Break up any chunks.
 Stir while it cooks until the rice is hot.

-6. Add soy sauce and stir for another minute or two, mixing well.
+6. Add soy sauce and bouillon powder and stir for another minute or two, mixing well.

 Nutrition Information: